ahviplc/JustIDEA/README.md

   </a>
 </p>

-> JustIDEA, one plugin for you.
+> JustIDEA, one IDEA plugin for you.

 ### 🏠 [Homepage-gitee](https://gitee.com/ahviplc/JustIDEA)